 If a publisher wishes to serve ads to video players, it needs to develop distinct video ad tags based on each video player's technology.
 The IAB created a standard for video advertising that allows for scalable delivery of ads to video players from different vendors: VAST.

 VAST allows ad servers to use just one single ad response format, independent of the video player's technology.
 The video player needs to be able to request and parse XML documents.
-Thus, by using XML, VAST does for video ad serving what HTML does for browser based ad serving.
+Thus, by using XML, VAST does for video ad serving what HTML does for browser-based ad serving.

-Since the first release of VAST, the online video technology did move forward and made the possibilities for online video advertising more sophisticated.
+Since the first release of VAST, online video technology did move forward and made the possibilities for online video advertising more sophisticated.
 VAST has been extended with extra features and functionality to support the onward movement.
 VAST 4.0 is the current standard.
 Adhese fully supports VAST: we are compliant with the VAST 2.0, 3.0, and 4.0 standard and can help you adopt its guidelines.

 VAST offers a set of features intended to make online video advertising easy.